Du Yun: Visual art

-Other work
+Social work

 Du Yun is an advocate for women, racial equality and social justice.
 In an interview with NPR on gender in classical music, she said: "I think this is the issue — larger and deeper than the debate of discrimination at hand.
 Any sustainable and viable career paths cannot and should not depend on a few people's luck."
 Speaking to Foreign Policy on art's power in politics, she said: "A lot of times politics, global issues, are very black and white...
 There is a place for that, but it's also fantastic to have art side by side, from different viewpoints open for interpretations."

 Du Yun founded and curated the Pan Asia Sounding Festival at National Sawdust in March 2018, as part of the Spring Revolution.
 "I want to demystify Asian culture.
 I want to question who owns the culture and bring together the divisions we have in society," she told the New York News Channel PIX11.

-Du Yun started a global initiative FutureTradition to advocate folk arts and promote cross regional collaborations.
-The works are with many collaborations cross-regions.
+Du Yun started a global initiative, FutureTradition, to advocate oral tradition in music and promote their cross-regional collaborations.
+The works involve many collaborations across regions.
 When All About Jazz covered her keynote speech for the European Jazz Conference in 2019, Ian Patterson wrote:

 Critical reception

-Du Yun is regarded as "leading force on the New York Scene," and "one of China's leading young composers."
+Du Yun is regarded as a "leading force on the New York Scene," and "one of China's leading young composers."
 Her onstage performing persona has been described as "adventurously eclectic" and "an indie diva with avant garde edge" by The New York Times.
 She has been selected by NPR as one of the 100 most influential young composers under 40 in 2011.
 She was named one of the top 35 female composers in classical music by The Washington Post.
 Her work for Jennifer Koh, Give Me Back My Fingerprints, is listed as Top 25 Classical Music Tracks of 2019 by The New York Times.
 Her studio albums Angel's Bone, Dinosaur Scar, A Cockroach's Tarantella and Sweet Land are listed as Notable Recordings of The Year in 2017, 2018, 2020, and 2021 respectively, by The New Yorker.

 In its decade review, UK's Classical FM listed Du Yun's winning of Pulitzer as No. 6 in "10 ways the 2010s changed classical music forever."
 Rolling Stone Italia named her as one of the women composers who defined the 2010s.